 The Diva Cup costs about $25-$30 depending on where you buy it.

 Since DivaCup is the leading menstrual cup brand, you can find it in most chain pharmacies like Walmart, Target, CVS, or Walgreens.
-If you prefer ordering online, you can also order one on Amazon HERE.
+If you prefer ordering online, you can also click the button below to order on Amazon.